Sturm-Liouville operators with measure-valued coefficients: Spectral transformation

-Note that the self-adjoint operator $S_\D$ is unitarily equivalent to the operator of multiplication $M_{\mathrm{id}}$.
-In fact, $\mathcal{F}$ is unitary as an operator from $\D$ onto $\Lrmu$ and maps $S_\D$ onto multiplication with the identity.
-Now the spectrum can be read off from the boundary behavior of the singular Weyl--Titchmarsh function $M$ in the usual way.
+Note that the self-adjoint operator $S_\D$ is unitarily equivalent to the operator of multiplication $\M_{\mathrm{id}}$.
+In fact, $\mathcal{F}$ is unitary as an operator from $\D$ onto $\Lrmu$ and maps $S_\D$ onto multiplication with the independent variable.
+Now the spectrum can be read off from the boundary behavior of the singular Weyl--Titchmarsh--Kodaira function $m$ in the usual way.

 \begin{corollary} The spectrum of $S$ is given by

 Moreover,

 where $\overline{\Omega}^{ess} = \{ \lambda\in\R \,|\, |(\lambda-\varepsilon,\lambda+\varepsilon)\cap\Omega|>0 \text{ for all }\varepsilon>0 \}$, is the essential closure of a Borel set $\Omega\subseteq\R$, and